Tag the Gag

 Tag the Gag is an American television series which aired in August 1951 on NBC.
-It was a panel game show, a popular genre at the time.
-However, Tag the Gag proved unsuccessful with viewers and critics.
-It was hosted by Hal Block, best known as a regular panelist on the popular and well-received series What's My Line?.
+It was a panel game show.
+The programme proved unsuccessful with viewers and critics.
+It was hosted by Hal Block, a regular panelist on What's My Line?.
 Also featured were Morey Amsterdam, Harvey Stone, Herkle Stiles, and Jean Carroll.
 The archival status of the series is not known, and it is possible (though not confirmed) that it was wiped.

 Reception

 Bob Lanigan for the Brooklyn Eagle called the series "a 1946 TV version of the 1940 Can You Top This? radio show" and complained of the "weak gags based on old and very tired jokes".